 In general, cash donations to respected humanitarian or social support organizations are preferred, and the public should be directed to these existing donation management systems.
 Secondary considerations can be needed items such as food and water.
-This can and often is done through a non-government organization or local society, but it can also be facilitated through the RDCO if so desired.
+This can and often is done through a non-government organization or local society.